conversayShawn/github-actions/README.md

 - [Cypress is nested (monorepo)](https://github.com/conversaShawn/github-actions/tree/nestedCypress)

 #### Notes
+- MAIN BRANCH DOES NOT RECORD TO THE CYPRESS DASHBOARD
 - If creating project from scratch, be sure to have have `cypress.json`, `package.json`, and `package-lock.json` (or yarn or whatever you choose)